 Large job directories, such as Glassdoor, Indeed, and LinkedIn are super popular and are very often the first choice for aspiring data scientists looking for a job.
 However, limiting your data science job prospects within these platforms is actually counterproductive.
 Why?
 On one hand, you will face huge competition for every single job posting, as almost every data science job-seeker is well-familiar with these platforms.
 On the other hand, a large number of tech companies avoid listing their job offers on these websites.
 After all, the more applications you receive, the harder it gets to separate the wheat from the chaff.
 So, what else is out there?

-Here are 10 of the best data science job boards you should bookmark before you send out your resume:
+Here are some of the best data science job boards you should bookmark before you send out your resume:

 - KDnuggets Jobs